 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These chickpea fritters, also known as panelle, are super flavorful and crunchy.

-They are slightly more involved than your average fry, though.
+They are a bit more involved than your average fry, though.
 First, you have to cook the batter and let it chill in the fridge until it firms up, almost like polenta.
 But after that, the process is a lot like making French fries.